electricimp/GoogleIoTCore/examples/README.md

 ![OpenRegistry](./example_imgs/OpenRegistry.png)

-3. Click on the device the configuration of which you want to update
+3. Click on the device the state of which you want to check

 ![OpenDevice](./example_imgs/OpenDevice.png)